awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-secretsmanager-secret-generatesecretstring.md

 # AWS::SecretsManager::Secret GenerateSecretString<a name="aws-properties-secretsmanager-secret-generatesecretstring"></a>

 Use the `GenerateSecretString` property as part of the [AWS::SecretsManager::Secret](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secret.html) resource type to dynamically generate a random text string to use as a password\.
-It is an alternative to hardcoding a password directly in the `SecretString` property\.
+You use this an alternative to hardcoding a password directly in the `SecretString` property\.
 When you generate a [AWS::SecretsManager::Secret](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secret.html) resource type, you must include one or the other, but not both\.

 `SecretString` enables you to place a literal value directly into the secret, an action not recommended\.
 Instead, we recommend that you use the `GenerateSecretString` property to dynamically generate a random password\.
 The operation returns a complete JSON structure to use as the secret value\.
 The structure begins with the string you supply using the `SecretStringTemplate`\.
 This template string must be a properly formatted JSON string that contains all of the secret value information except the password\.
 The operation then generates a random password using the rules specified by the other parameters\.
 Finally, the operations inserts the generated password into the secret value structure along with the JSON key name specified by the `GenerateStringKey` parameter\.